 In 2009, Ukraine introduced a feed-in (green) tariff as a special preferential price for electricity produced from alternative energy sources (wind, solar, biomass, biogas, small hydro (not exceeding 10MW)) paid until 1 January 2030.
-The following tax incentives may also apply:
+In the end of 2019 the new auction support system for renewables was adopted, and the first auctions are expected to be held shortly.
+The following tax incentives are also available: